hapostgres/pg_auto_failover/docs/faq.rst

 This question is a general case situation that is similar in nature to the previous situation, reached when adding a new standby to a group of Postgres nodes.
-Please check the same two elements: the monitor health cheks are successful, and the ``pg_autoctl run`` command is running.
+Please check the same two elements: the monitor health checks are successful, and the ``pg_autoctl run`` command is running.

 The monitor is a SPOF in pg_auto_failover design, how should we handle that?